 Whether removing them for cleaning or replacement it may not be obvious how to take your blinds down.
-This is a guide about removing venetian blinds.
+This is a page about removing venetian blinds.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.